calzonelover/LimbCRs/README.md

 Indirect measurement CRs spectrum from gamma-ray spectrum which measured by Fermi LAT

 # Issue
-* FixRegionFlux branch : fix correction of region of interest when deal with theta-nadir shift due to LAT altitude
+* Extract new finaltree.root file which contained a LAT_rocking_angle
+* Extract better gamma-ray spectrum that take into account LAT_rocking_angle
+* Make a new approximation flux -> compare to previous Limb's paper (2014) ? (waiting root file)
-* Flux value from exposure map was so weird
+* Flux value from exposure map was so weird ???
+* Redefined likelihood function from flux -> count comparation

 # This work
 * Extract Limb's gamma-ray flux data from `finaltree.root` and `exposuremap` by `PerfecrFlux.py`, then keep processing file in `alldat.olo`